isagallerani/shelldon/README.md

 Installation and execution are covered in the INSTALL file.

 > Shelldon is derived from POSIXeg, Copyright (c) 2016, Francisco José Monaco <monaco@icmc.usp.br>

+### How to use Shelldon

+Just type "make" (inside the directory "MasterShelf"), it will create an executable file called "Shelldon".
+Now you have to type "./Shelldon", and the shell is ready to be used.